Google Analytics

 “The British soldiers’ shoulders,” I added, not to be outdone.
 “The Leith police dismisseth us,” and then out of nowhere, “ontogeny recapitulates phylogeny.”

-Within a few days my eight year old son had got it.
+Within a few days, our eight-year-old son had got it.
 “Ontogeny recapitulates phylogeny” he would tell anyone who would listen.
 At school, he was in Mr. Price’s class.

 “Hello Mr. Price,” he said.
 “Ontogeny recapitulates phylogeny.”